mathjax/MathJax-docs/basic/a11y-extensions.rst

 can also be discovered using some of the highlighting features, as described above.

-The ability to collapse sub-expressinos is controlled by the `Collapsible Math` setting in the `Options` sub-menu of the MathJax contextual menu.
+The ability to collapse sub-expressions is controlled by the `Collapsible Math` setting in the `Options` sub-menu of the MathJax contextual menu.
 This feature is off by default, but can be selected by the user, or the default can be changed by the page author using